 by Donna Hulka

 If you’ve ever staked plants in your garden, chances are you have a spool of jute twine lying around the house.
-Put it to a fun, new use with this beaded basket.
+Put it to a fun, new use with this beaded crochet basket pattern.
 If you don’t have any jute, you’ll find what you need with a quick stop by the twine section of your local hardware store.
 While you’re there, take a look at some of the other twine available; you may just find yourself crocheting with alternative materials you never considered before.

 45 yards of 2-ply jute twine (available at hardware stores)